 - Bake the biscuits for 15 minutes or until they are golden brown on top.

 - Remove from the oven and brush with melted butter.

 - Enjoy warm, with butter and jam or anything else that might tickle your fancy.
 On our last trip to Kauai, we had picked up some lilikoi curd from Monkeypod Jam and it was fantastic!

 Cuisine Comfort Food, American, Southern

 The Biscuit Bitch’s “Canadian Bitch” is a biscuit with maple peanut butter and bacon.
 Since we didn’t have maple peanut butter, we used peanut butter with a drizzle of maple syrup.
-Although out attempt didn’t turn out exactly like the original, it did taste very good.
-It was a great combination of salty, sweet, crunchy and creamy.
+Although our attempt didn’t turn out exactly like the original, it did taste very good.
+A great combination of salty, sweet, crunchy and creamy.
 Definitely worth giving it a try!